 If you believe the review contains false or malicious information, you can flag the post for evaluation.
 Sites like Google and Yelp will review the posting and remove it if they believe it contains dishonest information.

-Position replies as a marketing opportunity
+5. Look at each tenant response as a marketing opportunity